simonheimlicher/heimlicher.com/content/_index/leadership/index.md

 title: Leadership
 ---

-Great leaders are not born — they evolve at the hand of the challenges they face over a lifetime.
+Great leaders are not born — they evolve as they grow at the challenges they face.